nateng98/UM-Course-Planner/README.md

 - Chrome API: For browser extension functionalities.
 - FullCalendar.js: To provide a rich calendar interface.

+## Privacy Policy
+UM Courses Planner does not collect or store any personal data.
+All data is kept local in your browser’s session storage for your convenience.

+## License
+This project is licensed under the MIT License.
+See the [LICENSE](/LICENSE) file for details.

 ## Contributing
 Feel free to submit a pull request if you have any suggestions or would like to contribute!
 You can also open an issue to report bugs or request new features.